A blurred or distorted vision is a shooter’s worst enemy as it gets in the way of precisely aiming at your target.

 Why Is My Red Dot Sight Blurry?
 [4 Reasons Why]

-There could be several reasons behind hazy red dot sights.
+There could be several reasons behind hazy red dot optics.
 But here are four common reasons that cause such issues.

 1. Dirty Lens

-You might not notice dirt or water soiling your scope when you go out in the open to hunt or spend time in the shooting range.
+I never noticed dirt, water, or my own fingerprints soiling my red dots when I go out in the open to hunt or spend time in the shooting range.

 How you store your scopes and gears also matters in this situation.
 If you keep it in a damp area, your lens will also appear moist.